MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-power-bi-integration.md

 ## Considerations and limitations

-- Portals with version [9.3.4.x](/power-apps/maker/portals/versions/version-9.3.4.x) or later supports the following capabilities:
+- Power Pages site with version [9.3.4.x](/power-apps/maker/portals/versions/version-9.3.4.x) or later supports the following capabilities:
     - Dashboards and report from Azure Analysis Services using [live connections](/azure/analysis-services/analysis-services-connect-pbi).
 Azure Analysis Services on-premises configurations are not supported.
     - Dashboards with [role-based security](/power-bi/admin/service-admin-rls).
     - Single tile with role-based security.
+- Power Pages currently does not support the integration of Power BI tiles, reports, and dashboards connecting to datasets located in different workspaces.
+Ensure that both the dataset and the visualizations are located within the same workspace.
 - Power BI visualization functionality is not available in the China region for Microsoft Entra authentication.
 - For more information about Power BI Embedded service limitations, see [Considerations and limitations](/power-bi/developer/embed-service-principal#considerations-and-limitations).